retrocomputacion/retroterm/README.md

 Data rate is fixed at the following speeds:

 - 57600bps for Retroterm 64 for userport and Turbo232**
-- 57600bps for Retroterm MSX for parallel port (very alpha state)
+- 57600bps for Retroterm MSX for parallel port (very alpha state - candidate for deprecation)
 - 38400bps for Retroterm 64 for Swiftlink**
+- 38400bps for Retroterm MSX for parallel port (alpha state - mostly stable)
 - 19200bps for Retroterm Plus/4** and Retroterm MSX for RS232

 *(**)The full data throughput while using the turbo transfer / streaming can only be achieved with the screen disabled.*